AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-qa.md

 * Make changes to select fields, save the file, and upload the edited file back to DSP.

 * To make changes to additional packages, and to settings for any placement or ad, download a blank template file that includes tabs for each type of campaign component, enter or paste new or updated settings into the template file, and then upload the populated template to make the changes.
-For instructions, see "[XXXXXXXXXXXXXXX]()."
+For instructions, see "[Review and Edit Campaign Component Settings Using Spreadsheets](/help/dsp/campaign-management/campaign-components-review-edit.md)."

 Editable fields include most settings that are normally editable.